 The Company reviews the carrying value of goodwill on a regular basis, including at the end of each fiscal year, for indications of impairment at each reporting unit that has recorded goodwill as an asset.
 Impairment is indicated whenever the carrying value of a reporting unit exceeds the estimated fair value of a reporting unit.
-For purposes of evaluating impairment of goodwill, the Company estimates fair value of a reporting unit, based upon future discounted net cash flows.
-In calculating these estimates, actual historical operating results and anticipated future economic factors, such as future business volume, future finished product prices, and future operating costs and expenses are evaluated and estimated as a component of the calculation of future discounted cash flows for each reporting unit with recorded goodwill.
+For purposes of evaluating impairment of goodwill, the Company estimates fair value of a reporting unit, based upon future net cash flows.
+In calculating these estimates, actual historical operating results, current market conditions and anticipated future economic factors, such as future business volume, future finished product prices, and future operating costs and expenses are evaluated and estimated as a component of the calculation of future cash flows for each reporting unit with recorded goodwill.
 The estimates of fair value of these reporting units and of future discounted net cash flows from operation of these reporting units could change if actual volumes, prices, costs or expenses vary from these estimates.

-Based on the Company's annual impairment testing at the end of the fourth quarter of Fiscal 2011, Fiscal 2010 and Fiscal 2009, the fair values of the Company's reporting units containing goodwill exceeded the related carrying value.
-However, the fair value of one of the Company's reporting units was approximately 14% greater than its carrying value, which was substantially less than the percentage by which the fair values of the Company's other seven reporting units with goodwill exceeded their carrying values.
+Based on the Company's annual impairment testing at the end of the fourth quarter of Fiscal 2012, Fiscal 2011 and Fiscal 2010, the fair values of the Company's reporting units containing goodwill exceeded the related carrying value.
+However, the fair value of one of the Company's reporting units was approximately 11% greater than its carrying value, which was substantially less than the percentage by which the fair values of the Company's other seven reporting units with goodwill exceeded their carrying values.
 It is possible, depending upon a number of factors that are not determinable at this time or within the control of the Company, that the fair value of this reporting unit could decrease in the future and result in an impairment to goodwill.
 The amount of goodwill allocated to this reporting unit was approximately \$159.6 million.
 The Company's management believes the biggest risk to this reporting unit is a prolonged economic slowdown that would impact raw material suppliers.
-Goodwill was approximately \$381.4 million and \$376.3 million at December 31, 2011 and January 1, 2011, respectively.
+Goodwill was approximately \$381.4 million at December 29, 2012 and December 31, 2011, respectively.